 Tickets cannot be refunded, amended or rescheduled.

-A multi-arts venue, The London Coliseum was designed by the renowned Theatre Architect, Frank Matcham.
+was designed by the renowned Theatre Architect, Frank Matcham.
 It opened in 1904 with the aspirations to become one of London's largest and most luxurious "family" variety theatres.
 Its original seating capacity is 2,939 people.
 English National Opera is a highly acclaimed opera company located at the London Coliseum.
 They are recognized internationally for their rich repertoire of innovative productions conducted by the world's greatest conductors and starring the best available singers.

 Seating Capacity: 2,939